grcvhon/atm-analysis/cmd_line/00_data_prep.md

 ---

 #### 1) Extract information from DaRTseq master spreadsheet
 First, we refer to the file: `DARTseq_master.xlsx` (version as of 11 February 2025; file not stored in this repo).
 We then filter, in MS Excel, for <i>Aipysurus apraefrontalis</i> and <i>Aipysurus foliosquama</i>.
-Take note of some of the comments as some samples may be contaminated or other outright low quality.
+Take note of some of the comments as some samples may have been contaminated or of just low quality.
 Nonetheless, we take all rows that are either <i>A. apraefrontalis</i> or <i>A. foliosquama</i>.<br>

 We also added columns to contain information on latitude and longitude (obtained, if present, from `The_One_Spreadsheet` and other field data sheets; files not stored in this repo), and if sample is usable (yes/no) based on information from `DARTseq_master.xlsx`.<br>